arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/22.ml-anomaly-detection-app-note/content.md

 }
 ```

-The second part enable the Opta™ to function as a BLE central device for real-time data acquisition.
+The second part enables the Opta™ to function as a **BLE central device** for real-time data acquisition.
 The code begins by scanning for BLE peripherals advertising a specific service UUID, identifying compatible devices, such as the Nicla Sense ME.
 Once a peripheral is discovered, the Opta™ attempts to connect, retrieves its attributes, and accesses the defined BLE characteristic containing accelerometer data.

 After establishing a connection, the code continuously reads accelerometer data from the X, Y, and Z axes, transmitted as a 6-byte buffer from the peripheral.
-The accelerometer values are parsed, processed, and sent via the Serial monitor, which is used by the Edge Impulse platform to acquire the data necessary for training the Machine Learning model.
+The accelerometer values are parsed, processed, and sent via the **Serial Monitor**, which is used by the Edge Impulse platform to acquire the data necessary for training the Machine Learning model.
 The data is sent with the accelerometer value for each axis followed by a comma (",") because this is the standard format for data transmission via serial in Edge Impulse.

-The protocol is straightforward: the device should send data at a baud rate of 115,200, with one line per reading, and individual sensor data separated by either a comma (",") or a TAB.
+The **protocol** is straightforward: the device should send data at a baud rate of 115,200, with one line per reading, and individual sensor data separated by either a comma (",") or a TAB.
 If the connection is lost, the system handles the disconnection and restarts the scanning process to find another compatible device.

 ```arduino
 void loop() {